Close Trigger

 Registration Notes

 Minimum class size is required to run each course.
 For all Scholars Program courses, full tuition payment is due upon registration prior to the start of the first class.
 If a cancellation is received at least two days before the course begins, 100% of tuition will be refunded.
 If cancellation is received by the second session, a 50% refund will be issued.
 Tuition includes a non-refundable $25 registration fee.
 For all classes full payment is due upon registration.
 An internet connection is required for online classes.
 Gratz is not responsible to make up classes for a limited, local power outage or technical problem.
 If a technical issue affects more than half of the class, Gratz will make-up the class at a mutually agreed upon time -- much like any weather-related closing.
-All classes are recorded.
+All online classes are recorded.
 A link will be sent to view the class if you missed it live.
 The recording will be available for 3-4 weeks.

 Gratz College is committed to making its programs, events, and courses accessible.
 Should you need an accommodation, please contact Naomi Housman, ADA Coordinator accessibility@gratz.edu.
 All accommodations must be requested by no later than ten (10) business days prior to the start of the course or day of the program.